lloydbrian/comp830GoFish/README.md

-# Welcome to Git repository of GoFish Game.
+# Welcome to the Git repository of GoFish Game.

 # COMP830: Object-Oriented
 * Lloyd V. Dagoc